A two-component vector WIMP -- fermion FIMP dark matter model with an extended seesaw mechanism: Model

 \subsection{Generation of neutrino masses with the extended seesaw mechanism}

 We consider the first two generations of the additional fermions, namely $N^{1}_{L}$, $N^{2}_{L}$, $S^{1}_{L}$, and $S^{2}_{L}$, to take part in the neutrino mass generation.
-The third generation is decoupled from the visible sector which is achieved by taking the associated Yukawa coupling with the lepton doublet to be negligible; one may alternatively make them $Z_{2}$-odd.
+The third generation is decoupled from the visible sector which is achieved by making them $Z_{2}$-odd.
 Therefore, the neutrino mass matrix can be expressed as

 Here, $M_{D}$ is the $2 \times 3$ Dirac mass matrix,

 where $m^{ij}_{D} = y_{ij} v/\sqrt{2}$ and the superscript $R$ ($I$) stands for the real (imaginary) part.
 On the other hand, $M_{R}$ and $M_{S}$ in Eq.~\eqref{eqn:neutrino-mass} are $2 \times 2$ matrices which we choose to take as follows: